 She said Porchetti’s actions “amounted to blameworthy conduct leading directly to his dismissal”, adding that his failure to comply with the company’s expense policy led to the breakdown of the settlement negotiations and his dismissal.

 What can be learned from this case:

 The employer was lucky the claimant’s compensation was completely dismissed.

 - The importance of following a fair procedure no matter how ‘just’ you may feel in moving to dismissal.

-If you have a long standing performance concern that needs to be addressed and want to avoid the pitfalls, please get in touch with our highly experience team here.
+If you have a long-standing performance concern that needs to be addressed and want to avoid the pitfalls, please get in touch with our highly experienced team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact us.

 There may be occasions where the articles contain links to external websites.
 We have no control over the nature, content and availability of those sites.
 The inclusion of such links does imply a recommendation or endorse the views expressed within them.